 This research seeks to add to this existing knowledge focused on enhancing viewer experience with meaningful win prediction probabilities by training a model to give win probabilities every minute using historical data accessed via API.
 Deviations from existing knowledge and this paper are the significantly reduced workload related to data collection, the feature selection focusing on capturing unique hero to hero interactions, and a utilization of neural net architecture to improve predictions.
 The model design is intended to be a Long Short-Term Memory (LSTM) model, which is a specialized recurrent neural network, forecasting over hero gold acquisition and team fight outcomes, with a logistic regression layer to create win probabilities per minute mark.
 This change in approach from other papers, that use a Game State Integration application during each game, avoids intensive time needed to collect data for model training and a change in features guided by domain expertise to reduce feature management.
+The body of knowledge thus far has utilized in-game variables individual to each player to predict gold but have not captured the effect of one hero’s performance impacting another hero’s performance in the acquisition of gold in variables or models.
+The hypothesis of this paper is that forecasting gold for a single hero using other heroes’ gold creates an accurate forecast to predict a final winner of the match due to capturing latent hero interactions in the time-series data.

 Literature Review